xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 -------------
 **<span style="color: red;">The following opportunities are available for September 2025 entry</span>**:

 - [China Scholarship Council (CSC) and University of Exeter PhD scholarships](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/) (The University of Exeter has 50 scholarships for Chinese students per year).
 The application deadline is **<span style="color: red;">02 December 2024</span>**.
+Applicants can select one project from the following list, or they can discuss with me to write their own research proposal.
+	- Robust and Efficient Multi-Modal Perception for AI Robots
+	- Deep Learning for Multi-Modality Image Fusion in Computer Vision
+	- Application-Driven Multi-Modal Medical Information Fusion Using Deep Learning
+	- Ethical AI in Computer Vision: Balancing Pedestrian Privacy and Data Utility
 - [EPSRC Funded PhD Studentships](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/epsrc-dtp-studentships/).
 The deadline is usually in **<span style="color: red;">mid February</span>**.

 **Other possible opportunities**